 Prior to joining the Energy Foundation, Tiauna served as Philanthropic Operations/Grants Manager for the Chan Zuckerberg Initiative, managing grantmaking for the Justice and Opportunity initiative, and before that the Education grantmaking program.
 Previous positions include Programs and Partnerships/Grants Manager for the Lucile Packard Foundation for Children’s Health; Corporate and Donor Relations/Grants Manager for the Women’s Foundation of California; and Grants Management/Grants Assistant for the James Irvine Foundation.

-Wendy Loven is an administrative assistant in the Finance and Human Resources departments at Earth Island.
+Wendy Loven is an accounting associate in the Finance and Human Resources departments at Earth Island.
 Originally from Texas, she moved to California in 2020.
 She previously worked for a development company that specialized in sustainable real estate and solar energy systems.

 As a yoga instructor and meditation coach, Wendy has worked with several organizations to bring yoga and meditation to at-risk youth, women in recovery from addictions, and people suffering from severe trauma.
 Wendy made the switch from working in the for-profit sector to working for Earth Island out of a strong desire to use her skills in areas that support her values and make a difference in the world.